-If the participants make a profit they are asked to donate a further £1 per £10 pledged (Legacy contribution) to sustain the Tenner Challenge Bank.
+Yes, and if the participants make a profit they are asked to donate a further £1 per £10 pledged (Legacy contribution) to sustain the Tenner Challenge Bank.

 What if students cannot repay the tenners?

 If participants are unable to repay the full tenner, then they should at least return £6.
-The organisation will be responsible for collecting the pledge and the legacy donation from the participants on completion of the Challenge.
+Your organisation will be responsible for collecting the pledge and the legacy donation from the participants on completion of the Challenge.
 For further information please view the full Tenner Challenge Terms and Conditions.

 What happens with the profits made from the tenners?

-Many teams chose to donate all or part of their profits to local and national charities, or to a local cause within their community or school.
+Many teams will chose to donate all or part of their profits to local and national charities, or to a local cause within their community or school.